BRid37/opAIO/tinygrad_repo/docs/quickstart.md

 load_state_dict(net, state_dict)
 ```

-Many of the models in the [models/](/models) folder have a `load_from_pretrained` method that will download and load the weights for you.
+Many of the models in the [models/](https://github.com/tinygrad/tinygrad/tree/master/extra/models) folder have a `load_from_pretrained` method that will download and load the weights for you.
 These usually are pytorch weights meaning that you would need pytorch installed to load them.

 ### Environment Variables

 There exist a bunch of environment variables that control the runtime behavior of tinygrad.
 Some of the commons ones are `DEBUG` and the different backend enablement variables.

-You can find a full list and their descriptions in [env_vars.md](/docs/env_vars.md).
+You can find a full list and their descriptions in [env_vars.md](env_vars.md).

 ### Visualizing the Computation Graph

-It is possible to visualize the computation graph of a neural network using [graphviz](https://graphviz.org/).
+It is possible to visualize the computation graph of a neural network using VIZ=1.

-This is easily done by running a single pass (forward or backward!) of the neural network with the environment variable `GRAPH` set to `1`.
-The graph will be saved to `/tmp/net.svg` by default.